Josh Rojas Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Josh Rojas (.241 slugging percentage in past 10 games, including zero homers), battle starting pitcher Karl Kauffmann and the Colorado Rockies at Chase Field, Monday at 4:10 PM ET.
+Josh Rojas -- with a slugging percentage of .179 in his past 10 games, including zero homers) -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Dinelson Lamet on the mound, on May 31 at 9:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-3) against the Rockies.

 Josh Rojas Game Info & Props vs. the Rockies